FatalBanana1/FatalBanana1/README.md

 ### **About Me**

-I am a Full Stack Developer.
-I started my journey through App Academy, learning various technologies listed below and more.
+I started my journey through App Academy (Full Stack Software Engineer Course), learning various technologies listed below and more.
 I have enjoyed my experience as a developer so far and love adding more skills to my repertoire.
 Currently working on learning more about Docker and the Cloud.

 ### 💻 **Tech Stack**